Stripes (film): Filming

 Every scene had some element of improvisation due in large part to Murray and Ramis.
 Much of the mud wrestling scene was made up on the spot by Reitman.
 Candy felt uncomfortable during filming, but Reitman talked him through it.
 The spatula scene in the kitchen of the general's house was filmed at three in the morning, after the cast and crew had been up the entire day.
 Murray improvised the "Aunt Jemima Treatment" sequence and Soles reacted naturally to whatever he said and did.

 Filming began in Kentucky in November 1980, then moved to California in December.
 Principal photography ended on Stage 20 at Burbank Studios on January 29, 1981.
 The production was allowed to shoot the army scenes at Fort Knox, the city scenes in Louisville, and the Czechoslovakia scenes at the closed Chapeze Distillery (owned by Jim Beam) in Clermont, with a budget of $9–10 million and a 42-day shooting schedule.
-Reitman, Goldberg, and Ramis were involved in a detailed negotiation with the Department of Defense to make the film conducive to the recruiting needs of the military, in exchange for subsidies in the form of free labor and location and equipment access.
+Reitman, Goldberg, and Ramis were involved in a detailed negotiation with the Department of Defense to make the film conducive to military recruitment, in exchange for subsidies in the form of free labor and location and equipment access.
+As a result, requests by the Department of Defense for script rewrites were granted.

+Soles said that the scene where Stella and Winger share their first kiss was supposed be outdoors but it started raining.

 Dunn remembered Candy inviting the men in the platoon to his house while filming was under way, for a homemade spaghetti dinner and to watch the famous Sugar Ray Leonard vs. Roberto Durán II No Más Fight (November 25, 1980).
 He recalled that he and Candy were the only two cast members who knew the lyrics to the song "Doo Wah Diddy" and taught them to the rest of the company.
 "I really enjoyed playing Psycho", he said.

 In 1993 Murray reflected, "I'm still a little queasy that I actually made a movie where I carry a machine gun.
 But I felt if you were rescuing your friends it was okay.
 It wasn't Reds or anything, but it captured what it was like on an Army base: It was cold, you had to wear the same green clothes, you had to do a lot of physical stuff, you got treated pretty badly, and had bad coffee."

-The EM-50 Urban Assault Vehicle "was built from a 1973-1978-era GMC Motorhome," but no one knows what exact year it was.
+The EM-50 Urban Assault Vehicle "was built from a 1973-1978-era GMC Motorhome,".
 It was designed to resemble "a family Winnebago — with a nice color scheme and user-friendly interior — but came with bulletproof shields and flamethrowers."